zeusdeux/chaicode/readme.md

 Features
 --------------
 - Live HTML, CSS and Javascript updates across devices
+- Auto complete for HTML, CSS and Javascript
+- Zen mode (hit F11 when in any region)
+- CSSLint and JS Lint (using JSHint) added
+- Code tidy up added
 - jQuery support is built-in
-- Ability to export your work
+- Ability to export your work as a single html file
-- Forking abilities
+- Ability to fork code into your own version of it
 - Landing page for all present chais on the server [ *Delete is still down.
 Will be fixing it soon.* ]
 - __Run on your own system!__ [ *No more internet required to mess with ideas.* ]